probcomp/gen-quickstart/README.md

                         --no-browser \
                         --NotebookApp.token= \
                         --allow-root \
-                        --NotebookApp.iopub_data_rate_limit=-1 \
+                        --NotebookApp.iopub_data_rate_limit=-1
-                        Start\ Here.ipynb
     ```

 ## Running the Notebooks

-Start by opening the 'Start Here' notebook, which contains links to the other notebooks in the intended order.
+Start by opening the 'Start Here.ipynb' notebook, which contains links to the other notebooks in the intended order.